 How does it work?

-The Whole Home Energy Reduction Rebates (Hope For Homes) are designed to reward energy efficiency retrofits that are modeled to achieve or have achieved verifiable minimum energy use reductions.
+The Efficiency Rebates (HOMES) are designed to reward energy efficiency retrofits that are modeled to achieve or have achieved verifiable minimum energy use reductions.
 The incentive tiers are as follows:

 - Retrofits with modeled energy system savings of 35 percent or more: the lesser of $4,000 or 50 percent of project costs